-Literally everyone can benefit!
-You don’t have to have a health disorder in order to benefit from good nutritional guidance, in fact the best time to seek support is when you already feel in good health and simply want to make sure you stay that way.
+Literally, everyone can benefit!
+You don’t have to have a health disorder in order to benefit from good nutritional guidance, in fact, the best time to seek support is when you already feel in good health and simply want to make sure you stay that way.

 Too many people take their health and energy for granted when they are young and so leave long term health in the hands of fate.
 Or as we Nutritionists would see it – in the hand of pre-disposed genetic health weaknesses.
 So when health issues do arise in later life we tend to resign to what appears to be common health symptoms; such as headaches, aches, pain, slow recovery after illness, digestive disturbance to the natural course of events, even signs ageing.
-Correct nutritional guidance at any time can both reverse chronic health conditions as well as stave off symptoms arising in the first instance.
+Correct nutritional guidance at any time can both reverse chronic health conditions as well as to stave off symptoms arising in the first instance.

 Is Nutritional Therapy the same as Dietetics?
 For instance, does Nutritional therapy utilise the standard British Food Plate?

-However, advocates of low-fat diets failed to over-look one or two essential ingredients; the role of dietary carbohydrate levels.
-High fat levels can only be manufactured if the body has high glycaemic index carbs.
+However, advocates of low-fat diets failed to overlook one or two essential ingredients; the role of dietary carbohydrate levels.
+High-fat levels can only be manufactured if the body has high glycaemic index carbs.
 Further to this, dietetics do not acknowledge the importance of saturated fats in the diet.
 Plates also do not offer any information on levels of vital essential fatty acids – central to the correct function of every system within the body!

 Is Nutritional Therapy expensive?

 Nutritional therapy can fit according to your budget.

 The food does tend to be more expensive if one was to switch from non-organic meat and veg to organic meat and veg – for instance.
 However if one is prepared to be imaginative and work with the raw materials rather than purchase pre-packaged foods this can cut the cost down enormously.